-In the Physical layer, IoMT based BMSs mostly use wearable devices to measure the vital signs (heart rate, pulse rate, body temperature, blood pressure, oxygen concentration, lungs contraction volume, blood sugar level, respiration rate and so on) from the subjects under monitoring.
-These measurement data are first stored in the storage memory and then transferred to the Data integration layer (Figure 2), by using internet/Bluetooth or any other communication protocols.
-At the Data integration layer, the received data are processed and then sent to the Application service/Presentation layer.
-Nowadays, various software is available to extract useful information from the measurement data.
-At the Application service/Presentation layer, data are analysed by the doctor or experts to take effective decision about the disease.
-In the following sections, some recently developed IoMT based systems applied for the diagnosis of various diseases are discussed along with some metrological related issues.
+In the physical layer, IoMT-based BMS mostly use wearable devices to measure the vital signs (heart rate, pulse rate, body temperature, blood pressure, oxygen concentration, lung contraction volume, blood sugar level, respiration rate and so on) of the subjects being monitored.
+These measurement data are first stored in the storage memory and then transferred to the data integration layer (Figure 2) through the Internet/Bluetooth or any other communication protocol.
+In the data integration layer, the received data are processed and then sent to the application service/presentation layer.
+Nowadays, various types of software are available to extract useful information from the measurement data.
+At the application service/presentation layer, data are analysed by the doctor or experts, enabling them to take effective decisions about the disease.
+In the following sections, some recently developed IoMT-based systems applied to the diagnosis of various diseases are discussed along with some metrology-related issues.